alexheckmann/job-tracker/README.md

 - **Tailwind**: Used for styling as it reduces the need to write native CSS.
 - **Vercel**: The platform used for hosting the application because of its free tier.
 The API is built using serverless functions.
 - **MongoDB Atlas**: The database used for storing job entries.
 Used due to its generous free tier.
 In an earlier iteration, Vercel's PostgreSQL was used; since ACID compliance of a relational database is not necessary for the use case, the document model speeds up development, and the free tier of MongoDB is more generous, it was migrated over to MongoDB Atlas.
+- **Mongoose**: Used as the abstraction library for MongoDB iteraction for end-to-end type safety and simplicity.

 ## Installation